anronuay/MS4-kickz/README.md

     -   ### Design
     -   #### Colour Scheme
-        -   The three main colours used are dim gray, yellow orange and persimmon.
-Keeping the colour scheme simple, yet effective.
+        -   The three main colours used are black, davys grey and white.
+Keeping the classic colour scheme simple, yet effective.
 	![Colour Scheme](static/images/coolors.colour.scheme.png)

     -   #### Typography
-        -   I opted to use the default Materialize font Roboto 2.0, due to it’s clean font style, which fitted in with the aesthetic I wanted for the website.
+        -   I opted to use Google's font Lato, due to it’s clean font style, which fitted in with the aesthetic I wanted for the website.
     -   #### Imagery
-        -   Due to the simplicity of the design and functionality of the website, I chose not to include imagery within the UX.
-However there could be further scope to include this in a future edition.
+        -   A strong hero image was used on the home page, to catch the user’s attention.
+Powerful imagery helps to engage the user and engage them into interaction with the website.

 *   ### Wireframes